Jacobsonradical/CIRC-Helper/README.md

 ```

 ### Load GCC Compiler
-Many high performance Python package relies on C which requires GCC compiler to install so you have to load it as well.
+Many high performance Python packages rely on C which requires GCC compiler to install so you have to load it as well.
 I only tested the following version of the GCC compiler.
 ```bash
 module unload gcc
 module load gcc/13.2.0/b1